swisd/loglang/README.md

 input <variable> <prompt>
 ```

-Input will set the variable to what is inputted, with an optional prompt
+Input will set the variable to what is inputted, with an optional prompt.

+** As of now, if you use `asm` or are using a compound filetype, it will ask for an
+input during compile.
+Just hit enter to continue past, and your desired input will
+work during the code execution (it will ask you again).